kakotyanimesh/geotag-photo-app/README.md

 # Geotag Photo App

-This is a simple web application built with Next.js and TypeScript that allows users to capture photos with their device's camera, embed geolocation and timestamp data directly onto the image, and download the geotagged photo.
+Tired of geotagging apps cluttered with ads?
+Me too!
+That's why I built this simple, ad-free web application using Next.js and TypeScript.
+It lets you capture photos with your device's camera, embed geolocation and timestamp data directly onto the image, and download the geotagged photo instantly.
+No nonsense, just clean functionality.
+Oh, and there's a little something for those who need a "fake GPS" feature too. 😉

 ## Features

--   **Camera Access:** Utilizes the browser's `getUserMedia` API to access the device's camera.
+-   **Camera Access:** Uses the browser's `getUserMedia` API for direct camera access.
--   **Geolocation:** Embeds the user's current latitude and longitude onto the captured photo using the browser's Geolocation API.
+-   **Geolocation:** Embeds real-time latitude and longitude data onto your photos using the browser's Geolocation API.
--   **Timestamp:** Adds the current date and time to the image.
+-   **Timestamp:** Adds the current date and time to each image.
--   **Image Overlay:** Overlays the geolocation and timestamp data onto the captured photo using the HTML5 Canvas API.
+-   **Image Overlay:** Overlays the location and timestamp data seamlessly onto the captured photo using the HTML5 Canvas API.
--   **Download:** Allows users to download the geotagged photo as a JPEG file.
+-   **Direct Download:** Provides instant download of the geotagged photo as a PNG file.
--   **TypeScript:** Built with TypeScript for enhanced type safety and maintainability.
+-   **TypeScript Powered:** Built with TypeScript for enhanced type safety and maintainability.
--   **Next.js:** Uses the Next.js framework for efficient development and routing.
+-   **Next.js Framework:** Leverages Next.js for efficient development and routing.
--   **React Icons:** Uses React Icons for the camera icon.
+-   **React Icons:** Uses React Icons for clean and simple interface elements.
+-   **Fake GPS (Experimental): A simple way to input custom location coordinates before capturing the image.
+Use with caution.

 ## Getting Started